Igglybuff/awesome-piracy/readme.md

 - [rutorrent-themes](https://github.com/InAnimaTe/rutorrent-themes) A collection of default and new, original themes for ruTorrent.
 - [flood](https://github.com/jfurrow/flood) A web UI for rTorrent with a Node.js backend and React frontend.
 - [rTorrent ArchWiki Page](https://wiki.archlinux.org/index.php/RTorrent) Detailed article to answer most common questions about rTorrent
-- [rTorrent Seedbox Guide](https://jes.sc/kb/rTorrent-ruTorrent-Seedbox-Guide.php) This guide is a single-page, comprehensive guide to take you step-by-step through installation and configuration.
 - [rtorrent-ps](https://github.com/pyroscope/rtorrent-ps) Extended rTorrent distribution with a fully customizable canvas and colors, other feature additions, and complete docs.
 - [pyrocore](https://github.com/pyroscope/pyrocore) A collection of tools for the BitTorrent protocol and especially the rTorrent client
 - [rTorrent research](https://calomel.org/rtorrent_mods.html) security modifications and other hacks for usability
 - [rutorrent-all-seeders](https://github.com/AkdM/rutorrent-all-seeders) This ruTorrent plugin adds the columns 'All Seeders' to the torrents list.

 #### WebTorrent Clients
-- [magnetoo](https://www.magnetoo.io/) Fancy new in-browser WebTorrent streaming service
 - [βTorrent](https://btorrent.xyz/) fully-featured [WebTorrent](https://webtorrent.io/) browser client written in HTML, JS and CSS
 - [WebTorrent Desktop](https://webtorrent.io/desktop/) WebTorrent Desktop is for streaming torrents.
 - [Instant.io](https://instant.io/) Streaming file transfer over WebTorrent (torrents on the web)